 Why You Should Always Run Your Dishwasher at Night

-Note: For fire safety reasons, you should only run appliances like dishwashers and dryers while you're home and avoid running them overnight or when you're sleeping.
-So if you're not a night owl, running the machine early in the morning before you go to work could be a smart alternative.
+Note: For fire safety reasons, only run appliances like dishwashers while you're home and try to avoid running them when you're sleeping.
+If you're not a night owl, consider running the machine early in the morning before you go to work to still snag the cost savings.

-Even if you don't want to rework your cleaning schedule, simply avoiding using large appliances during peak afternoon hours (especially during the summer months) can keep your utility bill in check.
+So even if you don't want to rework your cleaning schedule, simply avoiding using large appliances during peak afternoon hours, especially during the summer months, can keep your utility bill in check.